dansmyers/HonorsThesisGuide/README.md

 ### Length

 A reasonable goal for a thesis is enough material for a single computer science research article.
-A normal CS conference paper would be about 12-15 pages in a tight two-column LaTEX format, which corresponds to **20 to 30 pages** in a normal MS-Word format.
+A normal CS conference paper would be about 12-15 pages in a tight two-column LaTeX format, which corresponds to **20 to 30 pages** in a typical MS-Word document.

 That said, length is ultimately a function of the project.
 You'll write as much as you need to write to describe your problem, process, and results.

 ### Formatting

 Most students type their theses in Microsoft Word.
+If you are going to grad school and want to learn LaTeX, we can talk about it.

 Use normal margins and 12-point Times New Roman or a similar professional-looking font.
-Set the line spacing to 1.4.
+Set the line spacing to 1.5.

-If you are going to grad school and want to learn LaTEX, we can talk about it.

 Sections and subsections should be numbered, with 1 for the Introduction, 2 for the first body section, 2.1 for the first body subsection, and so forth.
+You can use numbered sub-subsections if necessary, but those are often better handled with un-numbered paragraph headings.

 References should be cited using APA-style (Name, Date) pairs in parenthesis.

+> The original Bitcoin protocol was developed by a person or group using the pseudonym "Satoshi Nakamoto" and publicly described in (Nakamoto, 2008).

 Many CS papers use numbered references in brackets, like [1, 2], but this style is hard to use without an automatic citation manager such as BibTEX.

 Include a title page with the project title, your name, etc.